ncsa/puppet-profile_backup/README.md

 profile_backup::server::username: "backup"
 ```

 If multiple backup servers are setup, `$profile_backup::server::backup_directory` needs to be mounted from a remote or distributed filesystem.
-The `$profile_backup::server::allow_client_requires` parameter provides a way to add adhod resource requirements that can be used to ensure the remote filesystem is mounted before attempting to write to it.
+The `$profile_backup::server::allow_client_requires` parameter provides a way to add adhoc resource requirements that can be used to ensure the remote filesystem is mounted before attempting to write to it.

-## Usage

-The goal is that no paramters are required to be set.
-The default paramters should work for most NCSA deployments out of the box.

 ## Dependencies